PDS In Action

 The goal of this project was to arm individuals who are at risk of overdose and their families with a life-saving, harm reduction tool.
-Through this partnership, the emergency department staff received training to distribute a take-home kint naloxone to emergency room patients at risk of opioid overdose.
+Through this partnership, the emergency department staff received training to distribute take-home naloxone kits to emergency room patients at risk of an opioid overdose.

 If you or a family member use opioids, you don’t need to visit the emergency room to get a kit.
 Visit our Overdose Information page for more information about where you can get a FREE kit in the community.

 Past Project: Challenge, Beliefs, Change (CBC)